djeremiah/upbound-examples/ansible-file-template/README.md

 # Upbound Example - Using provider-ansible to deploy a file template to an existing VM

+This repository demonstrates using a [role](https://github.com/djeremiah/crossplane-motd) to update the message of the day (motd) by copying a file to a remote EC2 instance.

 ## Running the demo
 - Install UXP, provider-aws, and provider-ansible
 - Configure provider-aws as normal